Gluten Free Refined Sugar Free Salted Caramel Cupcakes Recipe

 The cupcakes can be baked a day ahead.
 Cover with plastic wrap and store at room temperature.
 The frosting can be made up to a month ahead – transfer the frosting to an airtight container and store in the fridge for up to 3 days or in the freezer for up to a month.
 Let frosting come to room temperature and beat until the frosting is smooth and creamy again, about 5 minutes.

-These cupcakes are clearly a compromise I can live with!
+These Gluten Free Refined Sugar Free Salted Caramel Cupcakes are clearly a compromise I can live with!

 Combine the agave and cream in a large saucepan (use one bigger than you think you will need) and bring to a boil.
 Let boil for 5 minutes, stirring occasionally.
 Remove from the heat and whisk in the butter, one tablespoon at a time.
 Transfer to a bowl or jar and let cool completely.
 If the caramel gets too thick to work with, just heat it slightly.